 Sue Quilliam of Glen Mooar Cottage Retreat took me through the process at her craft studio in the Sulby Valley.
 We sat outside on a warm spring day and before I knew it we had not one but two bars of felted soap ready to be used in the bath or shower.
 Though felt is a functional addition to the bar, it can also be a beautiful decoration that transforms an ordinary soap into a piece of artwork.

-Choosing wool for felting
+Choosing wool for felting soap

-Depending on the wool used, it can be as natural or colourful as you’d like.
+Depending on the wool used, it can be as natural or colorful as you’d like.
 Choose vibrantly dyed Merino wool for dramatic effects or go with local un-dyed wool like the Manx Loaghtan wool we used for our first bar.
 For added effect, embroider a pattern or design on the front.
 Not only will it make the soap more special but the silk pattern will give even more exfoliation if that’s what you’re after.

 Rounding the soap’s edges